Mini 4WD: Upgrading

 In a standard car, the left and right wheels are on a fixed axle.
 Special one-way wheels can be added to allow the left and right wheels to rotate at different speeds acting as a differential, to allow for improved cornering performance.

 In addition, upgrade parts such as bumper width extensions, stabilizers, and brakes can be added that aid in the car's performance through corners, banked turns, elevation changes, and jumps.

 In order to keep race competitions fun, exciting and fair, there are various guidelines when it comes to upgrading and modification of parts, though different race organizers may have different rules and regulations to upgrades and modifications, which can also be further limited depending on the race class.

 Race classes determine the type of modification and upgrade allowed for the race.
 There are different race classes depending on the organizer.
-Examples of race classes are: Box Stock, Basic (also sometimes referred to as Pro-Stock), BMax, Tuned and Open Class.
-Box stock is a build what is in the box class which does not allow any sort of upgrades or modifications.
-Basic is box stock that allows some upgrades with limits such as using different motors and use of FRP plates for adding plastic rollers.
-BMax allows the same upgrades as basic but also allows the use of higher grade of parts such as bearings and carbon parts.
-Tuned class allows not only upgrades but some minimal modifications to the car.
-Open Class, considered to be an advanced racing class, allows more modifications such as cutting, drilling and trimming of parts, subject to certain limitations.

 Street Mini 4WD

-The "Street Mini 4WD" (Japanese: "ストリートミニ四駆") is a racing sport activity that combines modeling with physical running.
+The Street Mini 4WD (ストリートミニ四駆, Sutorīto Mini Yonku) is a racing sport activity that combines modeling with physical running.
 The athlete, in this sport, runs and drives a Mini 4WD.
 The model car is driven using "a guide stick".

 The athletes then run alongside their models, controlling them and making them turn left or right using the guide stick.

 Born in Italy in 1994 and affiliate CSEN (italian National Educational Sports Center) from 2023, Street Mini 4WD is a sport practiced in various countries around the world.

 The Street Mini 4WD is a physical activity that involves running, coordination of movements and proprioception.

 Street Mini 4WD athletes have the opportunity to learn technical basic concepts about how model cars work.

 Although the Mini 4WD cars were produced in Japan, the street races have obtain a lot of interest in Italy where racers runs for many years in this kind of competitions as well as in the usual on-track ones.

-The street racing in Italy employ a regulation based on the official Tamiya race regulation, but there aren't restricted to only Tamiya models and Grade-Up Parts.
-(For example, the use of battery from the other brands is allowed.)
+Street Mini 4WD racing in Italy follows a set of rules based on official Tamiya race regulations, but are not restricted to Tamiya models and Grade-Up Parts; for example, the use of batteries from other brands is allowed.